Discover the Classic Elegance of Emerald Cut Diamonds

 The official term “emerald cut” was first used in the 1920s.
 At this point in time, the emerald cut was extremely popular.
 With the rise of Art Deco, this cut got even more attention.
 Clean lines and symmetry were deeply admired, so many people got emerald cut diamond jewelry to go with the trend.
 Ever since then, emerald cut diamond engagement rings have remained a popular choice for women all over the world.

-Shop Emerald Diamonds
+History of Emerald Cut Diamonds

 Even though many people associate them with the 1920s, emerald cut diamonds have been around since the late Middle Ages.
 This was before diamonds were even used in jewelry.
 People began to make “improvements” to nature’s design of the diamonds, which involved a simple polishing process.
 The octahedral crystal faces were polished to create a more even facet with fewer blemishes.
 This process was called the point cut, and it lasted until the middle of the 14th century.